hashimreja/machine-learning/README.md

 # machine-learning
-Hello this is syed hashim reja here iam going to share all my machine learning algorithms
+Hello this is syed hashim reja here iam going to share my work on machine learning algorithms.